 Mirela Letailleur is a Romanian travel blogger living in the South of France.
 She writes on The Travel Bunny travel blog about affordable travel in Europe, creator of unique free travel guides, local travel expert.
 Problem solver.
 Wannabe coffee guru.

-This article was written in collaboration with Mary Davis.
+This article about the best Brussels attractions was written in collaboration with Mary Davis.